LeivoSepp/Lesson-LightSensor-TSL2561/README.md

 ````

 ## Advanced sensor tuning: timing and gain
-This sensor support three different timing and two gain options.
+This sensor supports three different timing and two gain options.

-1. Timing: this mean how many samples sensor will take before calculating light.
+1. Timing: this means how many samples the sensor will take before calculating the light level.
 Changing the integration time gives you a longer time over which to sense light.
 Longer timelines are slower, but are good in very low light situtations!
 This sensor has three parameters for timing.
-   1. 13ms shortest measure time, use in bright light
+   1. 13ms the shortest measure time, use in bright light
    2. 101ms average measure time, use in medium light
    3. 402ms long measure time, use in dim light
 ````C#